Revealed: Nigel Farage was given undisclosed £5m by crypto billionaire in 2024

 "Revealed: Nigel Farage was given undisclosed £5m by crypto billionaire in 2024"

-✓ Proper Attribution: The lead clearly attributes the revelation to the Guardian’s own reporting, establishing credibility and transparency about the source of the information.
+✓ Proper Attribution: The lead clearly attributes the information to the publication’s own reporting, establishing journalistic origin.

 "the Guardian can reveal"